HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 The decision of whether to accept or reject a buyout is ultimately up to you.
 If you reject an offer, your insurance company must continue to pay you the monthly benefit owed under the terms and conditions of your policy.
 It is crucial to fully understand these terms and conditions before deciding on an offer.
 Depending on the insurance company, you may have less time left than you might expect.

-Companies such as Cigna and Sun Life are notorious for extending offers to their claimants in the months leading up to major changes in the disability policy that will subject the claimant to increased scrutiny ultimately leading to a denial of benefits.
+Companies such as New York Life and Sun Life are notorious for extending offers to their claimants in the months leading up to major changes in the disability policy that will subject the claimant to increased scrutiny ultimately leading to a denial of benefits.
 With these two companies, the denials come after a buyout offer is rejected.
 Some buyout offers come tied to threat that benefits will be denied if the buyout offer is not accepted.

 In this situation, you should contact a disability buyout attorney immediately after receiving an offer, whether written or verbal.